picosonic/js13k-2025/devdiary/diary.md

 # Dev Diary / Postmortem

-This is my ninth game jam entry.
+This is my ninth game jam entry

-As in my previous years entering the competition, around the time the theme was announced I created a new project template with updated build and minify steps from my entry last year.
+As in my previous years entering the competition, around the time the theme was announced I created a new project template with updated build and minify steps from my entry last year

 As soon as the theme was announced I had some thoughts as to what kind of game I wanted to create to fit the theme, here as some of my initial thoughts/notes/ideas ..